-As more fully described in Note 17, subsequent to the issuance of the Company's 2004 financial statements and our report thereon dated April 27, 2005 and the Company's 2005 financial statements and our report dated March 03, 2006, except for Note 7, for which the date is April 10, 2006, the Company restated those financial statements, expanded certain disclosures and added new ones.
-In our original reports we expressed unqualified opinions on the 2004 and 2005 financial statements, and our opinion on the revised financial statements, as expressed herein, remains unqualified.
+As more fully described in Note 17, subsequent to the issuance of the Company's 2004 financial statements and our report thereon dated April 27, 2005 and the 2005 financial statements and our report dated March 3, 2006, except for Note 7, for which the date is April 10, 2006, the Company restated those financial statements, expanded certain disclosures and added new ones.
+A further restatement has been made to the 2006 financial statements and our report dated August 24, 2007 to correct the dilutive effect of securities on the statement of operations, earnings per shares and the weighted average of shares outstanding in the year ended December 31, 2006.
+In our original reports we expressed unqualified opinions on the 2006, 2005 and 2004 financial statements, and our opinion on the revised financial statements, as expressed herein, remains unqualified.

-/s/ Bernstein & Pinchuk LLP New York, New York August 24, 2007
+/s/ Bernstein & Pinchuk LLP

+New York, New York